bnitin/bgp-ls/README.md

 The core BGP daemon is taken from the open-source project [rbieniek/BGP4J](https://github.com/rbieniek/BGP4J).
 The base project was modified to run as a standalone Java application and BGP Link state extensions were then added on top of it.

-Currently the code support draft-ietf-idr-ls-distribution-01.
+Currently the code is based off draft-ietf-idr-ls-distribution-01.
+It is not compatible with version -00 or -02 (and beyond).

 This source is licensed under Apache 2.0.